 Long press on any home screen and you'll see your full scrollable list and get access to wallpapers, widgets, and settings.
 By dumping widgets from the app drawer and making the app icons bigger, there are now four across a screen instead of five, the interface is easier to navigate and clearer.

-Swipe left to right on the home screen and you'll find Google Now, which can also be brought to life by the magic words "okay Google" uttered on the home screen (though you will need to set your language to US English in Settings > Google > Search > Voice for that to work).
+Swipe left to right on the home screen and you'll find Google Now, which can also be brought to life by the magic words "okay Google" uttered on any screen home screen.

 Part of the reason that the interface is so accessible is the speed.
 The Nexus 5 is a top performer.
 It has a 2.3GHz Snapdragon 800 with an Adreno 330 GPU and 2GB of RAM.

-By combining that processing power with the carefully optimized Android 4.4 platform Google has delivered a completely lag-free and highly responsive experience.
+By combining that processing power with the carefully optimized Android 5.0 platform Google has delivered a completely lag-free and highly responsive experience.
 The Nexus 5 is a dream to use.
 The only downside I have found is that with the extended animations in 5.0, opening folders and the app drawer does take marginally longer, but that's only because the movements are designed that way.

 You can skip in and out of apps and games without any stuttering.
-Even with more than 20 entries in the multitasking menu there's no hint of a pause.
+Even with more than 20 entries in the new Overview menu and there's no hint of a pause.

 You can snag the Nexus 5 in 16GB or 32GB versions.
 The actual capacity is always less; in this case you get 26.7GB on the 32GB version and around 12GB on the 16GB version.
 If you consider that it's not unusual for graphically impressive games to be over 1GB in size, you'll see the sense in opting for the 32GB version.